How Are Auto Insurance Premiums Calculated?

 The Car You Drive

-Your insurance premiums may also be slightly reduced if your car is equipped with safety devices or anti-theft features.
-For example, most companies offer small discounts for cars with four-wheel anti-lock brakes, passive disabling systems (which deactivate the car’s ignition system when the key is removed), and anti-theft tracking devices.
+Your insurance premiums may also decrease if your car is equipped with optional safety devices or anti-theft features.
 But these discounts are usually very small—typically only one to three percent of the total premium.

 How Much You Drive

-Premiums are higher for drivers who put a lot of miles on their cars, but surcharges for high-mileage drivers and discounts for low-mileage drivers typically are small.
+Premiums are higher for drivers who put many miles on their cars, but typically surcharges for high-mileage drivers and discounts for low-mileage drivers are small.

-Companies also consider the number of cars they are insuring for a family.
-The second car usually costs considerably less than the first because companies assume you will drive each car less than you would drive a single car.
+Companies also consider the number of cars they are insuring for a family, providing discounts for second cars because companies assume you will drive each car less than you would drive a single car.

 Dual-Policy Discounts

 Some companies love to tout the big discounts you’ll get by signing on with them to insure both your cars and home.
 Some knock off five percent, 10 percent, or even more from either the auto rate or the homeowners rate; some knock off a percentage from both.
-But keep in mind that dual-policy discounts usually are offered by companies that charge high prices for coverage.
-A 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.
+But keep in mind that even a 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.

-From a consumer’s point of view, this dual-policy pricing is an undesirable practice because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
+This dual-policy pricing is undesirable for consumers because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
 Click here for our comparisons of homeowners insurance companies.